How Tracker works

-Tracker offers several tools which let users view all issue-related data quickly and easily, monitor progress, and keep track of results.
+Tracker offers several tools that let users view all issue-related data quickly and easily, monitor progress, and keep track of results.

 A dashboard is a page that helps users monitor the status of important issues and view statistics.
 You can customize your dashboard and add widgets that display data you wish to track.
 Widgets receive issue-related data automatically and display it as issue lists, tables, or charts.

-You can go to Collect request statistics to find an example of how to set up a dashboard.
+You can go to Collecting request statistics to find an example of how to set up a dashboard.